 - Cold soak for about 30-40mn, with occasional hand agitation (No machine cycle)

-- Washing machine spin dry.
+- Gentle washing machine spin dry.

 - Wear briefly to set creases and to mold the garment to your body, then hang until fully dry.
 The arms are cut quite long on this jacket, and the length can easily be adjusted at this stage by folding cuff fabric on the inside, as if pulled by the loose lining.
 The creased cuffs will basically be set in place when the jacket has dried.